RaphaelaHeil/2022-03-15-dhnb/program.md

 |10:00|Analyzing Documents with TF-IDF (based on [this Programming Historian lesson](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf))|Henrik|
 |11:00|Clustering-based Analysis of Handwritten Characters (lesson material under development)|Raphaela|

-_Several coffee breaks will be held over the course of the morning._
+_Several breaks will be held over the course of the morning._